alihoseiny/ngx-persian/README.md

 - Validating persian numbers for numeric inputs
 - Converting and validating Jalali Date and time like native javascript Date object
 - Formatting currency values in Rial or Toman currency type with flexable options.
-- Formatting Iranian National Number
+- Validating and Formatting Iranian National Number
 - Validating phone numbers of Iranian Mobile operators.
 - Getting operator name of a phone number in English or Persian
 - Validating reactive and template-base form inputs for persian numbers or texts.